codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_3_memory_translation_granule_size.md

 Table D4-10 on page D4-1654 can be extended by up to 4 bits.
 Example D4-2 shows how concatenation can be used to resolve a 40-bit IA when using the 4KB translation granule.

+Example D4-2 Concatenating translation tables to resolve a 40-bit IA range, with the 4K granule